PEDIATRIC SCOLIOSIS HUB

 - Observation: For mild cases or when the child is still growing, close observation may be recommended to monitor the progression of the curvature.
 Regular follow-up visits and periodic X-rays are conducted to assess any changes.

-- Bracing: Bracing may be prescribed for moderate curves or to prevent further progression.
-The type of brace and duration of wear depends on the specific characteristics of scoliosis.
+- Bracing: Doctors will prescribe bracing for moderate curves or to prevent further progression.
+The type of brace and duration of wear depend on the specific characteristics of scoliosis.

 - Surgery: Surgery is typically considered for severe or rapidly progressing curves, as well as curves that cause significant pain or compromise lung or heart function.
 The goal of surgery is to correct the curvature and stabilize the spine using techniques such as spinal fusion or instrumentation.